dbca-wa/wastd/docs/business_analysts.rst

 * A qualified curator with good business knowledge of turtle ecology reviews the records.
-* A manager with data publication permission flags records as ready for public release.
+* A manager with data publication permission flags records as ready for public release, or embargoes the data.

-Detailed instructions for each role are documented at :ref:`itp-stranding-curation`.
+Detailed instructions for each role are documented at :doc:`./data_curators/itp-stranding-curation`.

 IT process Stranding data analysis
 ----------------------------------